khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 *****************

 It can be a headache to install Docker and setup the PyCharm development environment, especially on recent ARM architectures like the new M1 Macs.
-Instead, we could make use of the GitHub Codespaces feature provided; this feature creates a VM (Virtual Machine) on the Azure cloud (which means no local computation) with the same configuration as defined by :code:`ivy/Dockerfile`.
+Instead, we could make use of the GitHub Codespaces feature provided; this feature creates a VM (Virtual Machine) on the Azure cloud (which means no local computation) with the same configuration as defined by :code:`aikit/Dockerfile`.
 Since it's a VM, we no longer have to worry about installing the right packages, modules etc.
 We can develop as we usually do on Visual Studio Code with all your favourite extensions and themes available in Codespaces too.
-With all the computations being done on the cloud, we could contribute to Ivy using unsupported hardware, old/slow systems, even from your iPad as long as you have Visual Studio code or a browser installed.
+With all the computations being done on the cloud, we could contribute to Aikit using unsupported hardware, old/slow systems, even from your iPad as long as you have Visual Studio code or a browser installed.

 **Important Note**